DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 ## Run-time execution

-During run-time, the `Scheduler` and the `Collectors::Stack` each execute on their own background thread.
+During run-time, the `Scheduler` and the `Collectors::OldStack` each execute on their own background thread.

-The `Collectors::Stack` samples stack traces of threads, capturing both CPU-time (if available) and wall-clock, storing them in the `Recorder`.
+The `Collectors::OldStack` samples stack traces of threads, capturing both CPU-time (if available) and wall-clock, storing them in the `Recorder`.

 The `Scheduler` wakes up every 1 minute to flush the results of the `Recorder` into the transport.